 Conclusion

 While applying for professional indemnity insurance, ensure the actual practice is reflected.
 The insurance company is responsible for conducting due diligence.
-But, you as an applicant should aim to provide key details that help you get maximum coverage at the best rates.
+But, you as an applicant should aim to provide key details that help you get maximum coverage at the good rates.
 This practice will help the insurer develop an accurate picture of the necessary coverage for your business.